Here are some fun events outside of Dover that you might want to consider diving into this weekend.

 The exhibit, "An Illegal Activity: The Underground Railroad," examines what life was like for both slaves and free blacks before the Civil Rights Act of 1964.
 Delaware played an important part in the Underground Railroad ─ a system in which ordinary individuals risked their personal property and even their own safety to help blacks escape to freedom.

-Page 2 of 2 - The Civil Rights Act of 1964 prohibited discrimination of all kids based on race, color, religion or national origin, and it provided the power to enforce desegregation.
+The Civil Rights Act of 1964 prohibited discrimination of all kids based on race, color, religion or national origin, and it provided the power to enforce desegregation.

 "An Illegal Activity: The Underground Railroad" is one of several civil rights-related events that will be held in downtown Dover as part of January's First Saturday programming.